WISDEM/FLORISSE/README.md

 # Notes on the FLORIS toolbox
 -------------------------------

-This version of FLORIS implements a Gaussian wake model found in the following papers:
+This FLORIS model is designed to provide a computationally inexpensive, controls-oriented model of the steady-state wake characteristics in a wind farm.
+This can be used for online optimization.
+This version of FLORIS implements a Jensen, original FLORIS (Gebraad et. al. 2016), and Gaussian wake model.
+Literature on the Gaussian model can be found in the following papers:

 1. Niayifar, A. and Porté-Agel, F.: A new 15 analytical model for wind farm power prediction, in: Journal of Physics: Conference Series, vol. 625, p.
 012039, IOP Publishing, 2015.